-Sterile gauze pads of various sizes Bandage tape C Roller gauze C Cold pack the first Staff wil (check additional items (or substitutions for the recommended items listed above) that will be stored in aid kit: Ther mometer, various band aid, flashlight the first aid kit contents and replace any expired, worn, or damaged items: all that apply) After each use Monthly Other: Explain here: The pro gram will (check all that apply): Keep the following non-child-specific, over-the-counter topical ointments, lotions, creams, and sprays in the first aid kit: (Programs must have parental permission to apply before using.)
-Explain here: Generic equivalent of Neospovin - First-Aid Ointment Keep the following non-child-specific, over-the-counter medication in the first aid kit: (Programs that plan to store over-the-counter medication given by any route other than topical must be approved to administer medication and have all appropriate permissions as required by regulation before administering the medication to a child.)
-E Explain here: Generic equivalent of Benadry [Keep non child specific epinephrine autoinjector medication (e.g., EpiPen®, AquiVu) in the first aid kit: (Programs must be approved to stock epinephrine auto-injectors and have a staff on site who has successfully completed the Office approved training as required by regulation before storing and administering the medication to a child).
-E Explain here: Keep the following types of child-specific medication (e.g., EpiPen®, asthma inhalers) in the first aid kit: (Programs must be approved to administer medication, with the exception of epinephrine auto-injectors, diphenhydramine in combination with the epinephrine auto-injector, asthma inhalers and nebulizers, and have all appropriate permissions as required by regulation, before storing and administering the medication to a child.)
-Explain here: Kept in medication cobinet + in bag in child The program must check frequently to ensure these items have not expired.
-Outdoors or
+List any additional items (or substitutions for the recommended items listed above) that will be stored in the first aid kit: Flashing ht, thermometer, tweezers, scissors, thydrogen Peroxide, alcohol wipes, eye rinse, eye pad, hand sanitzer.
+Staff will check the first aid kit contents and replace any expired, worn, or damaged items: Staff will check the first aid kit contents and replace any expired, worn, or damaged items: (check all that apply) After each use Monthly Other: Explain here: The program will (check all that apply): Keep the following non-child-specific, over-the-counter topical ointments, lotions, creams, and sprays in the first aid kit: (Programs must have parental permission to apply before using.)
+Explain here: Neosporin or generic equivalent Explain nere: Neosportit of gatteries (or test Keep the following non-child-specific, over-the-counter medication in the first aid kit: (Programs that plan to store over-the-counter medication given by any route other than topical must be approved to administer medication and have all appropriate permissions as required by regulation before administering the medication to a child.)
+Explain here: Berudy or generic equivalent.
+Explain here: Dertugry or genter to equivalent.
+Keep non-child-specific epinephrine auto-injector medication (e.g., EpiPen®, AUVI-Q) in the first aid kit: (Programs must be approved to stock epinephrine auto-injectors and have a staff on site who has successfully completed the OCFS approved training as required by regulation before storing and administering the medication to a child).
+Explain here: \square Keep the following types of child-specific medication (e.g., EpiPen®, asthma inhalers) in the first aid kit: (Programs must be approved to administer medication, with the exception of epinephrine auto-injectors, diphenhydramine in combination with the epinephrine auto-injector, asthma inhalers and nebulizers, and have all appropriate permissions as required by regulation, before storing and administering the medication to a child.)
+Explain here: In classroom hag with first aid kit if child will be away from center.
+The program must check frequently to ensure these items have not expired.
+The program must check frequently to ensure these items have not expired.
+The programmation of the state